Is it hard to become a bookkeeper?

 You won’t believe it, but starting a bookkeeping firm doesn’t require any special credentials on your part.
 You also do not need to be a Certified Public Accountant (CPA) or have a degree in accounting to launch a successful online bookkeeping service.

-But if you want to have a successful career as a bookkeeper, you will need to possess a number of highly certain abilities and attributes that will help you thrive in the industry.
+However, if you want to have a successful career as a book-keeper, you will need to possess a number of very specific abilities and characteristics that will help you thrive in the industry.
 These abilities and characteristics include the following:

-Take a look at the characteristics listed below, and if you recognize any of them in yourself, you are destined to be a successful accountant.
+Take a look at the qualities that are described further below, and if you find that you possess any of them, it means that you are destined to have a prosperous career as an accountant.

 - Computer fundamentals checked; nothing out of the ordinary here.
 These days, having this ability is very necessary for whatever career you choose to pursue.